Capricious Summer (1968; Jiri Menzel)

 By Daniel Barnes

-The film is about a trio of paunchy, middle-aged Czech archetypes – a priggish military man, a florid and pretentious priest, and a slovenly laborer named Rudolf who spits a lot and yearns to cheat on his wife.
-Their mundane routines and familiar arguments are interrupted by the arrival of a gawky magician played by Menzel (who was an actor before becoming a director).
+Capricious Summer concerns a trio of paunchy, middle-aged Czech archetypes.
+There is an uptight military man, a pretentious priest and a slovenly laborer named Rudolf who spits a lot and yearns to commit adultery.
+Their mundane routines and familiar arguments get interrupted by the arrival of a gawky magician played by Menzel (an actor before becoming a director).

-Much like the players in a bad sex joke, the priest (“The Canon”) and the military man (“The Major”) each take their own futile cracks at bedding Anna.
-All the while, they return again and again to watch the magician’s performances, which despite their mediocrity, seem to cast a strange spell over the entire town – much of the magician’s audience is huddled into shadows, shyly transfixed.
+Much like the players in a bad sex joke, the priest (“The Canon”) and the military man (“The Major”) each take their futile cracks at bedding Anna.
+All the while, they return again and again to watch the magician.
+Despite their mediocrity, these performances seem to cast a strange spell over the entire town.
+Much of the magician’s audience huddles into the shadows, shyly transfixed.

 A comedian by nature, Menzel fills the margins of nearly every frame with local color and sight gags, often weaving bits of slapstick into the scene.
-The narrative here is as flimsy and incidental as it was in Closely Watched Trains – it feels like a stage play enlivened by glorious slashes of cinema.
+The narrative here is as flimsy and incidental as it was in Closely Watched Trains.
+It feels like a stage play enlivened by glorious slashes of cinema.

 However, Menzel shows a knack for Wes Anderson-style costuming-as-characterization, creating magical sequences, and changing tones on a dime.
 Capricious Summer alternates from the lyrical to the ridiculous and back again.
 It’s as moody and unpredictable as bad weather or the human heart.